Would we have made the same decisions or made other choices? Take action to avoid five common regrets.

 5. Time Missed with Those Who Are Gone

 There is no way to turn back the clock and spend lost time with loved ones before they passed away.
-Yet it is one of the regrets that haunts many.
+Yet it is one of the regrets that haunt many.
 While there is no way to attempt a “re-make” focus on never repeating the same mistakes.
 Open your door and your heart to loved ones.

 It is natural to reflect on your life and feel guilty about certain decisions.
 It is also impossible to change the past.
 Regretting those decisions is a waste of time.
 Spend more time appreciating the good aspects of life and the wonderful memories made while focusing on creating more positive memories today and every day.